RESEARCH STARTER

 People

 Banjul is a melting pot of Gambia's eight or so major ethnic groups, the three largest of which are the Mandinka, the Fulani, and the Wolof peoples.
 The Wolof people have a high profile in the capital, as do the Aju people, who are the descendants of freed slaves and occupy many elite positions.
+The Aju people played a pivotal role in the formation of Banjul’s elite classes, influencing its social and economic dynamics.
 Banjul is also home to significant communities of West African expatriates.
 Senegalese nationals comprise the largest of these groups, which also include people from the Republic of Guinea, Guinea Bissau, Mali, and Mauritania.
 Banjul also features a small Lebanese community.

 English is Gambia's official language, a reflection of the nation's colonial past, and is used in government, commercial, and educational settings; French is also taught in some area schools.
 Indigenous languages such as Mandinka, Wolof, Fula, Soninke, and Jola are also commonly spoken in Banjul.
 Most residents are, at minimum, bilingual.
-The vast majority of Banjul's residents—around 85 percent—are Muslim.
-Various Christian denominations and indigenous religions largely comprise the remaining 15 percent.
+The vast majority of Banjul's residents—around 96.4 percent—are Muslim.
+Various Christian denominations and indigenous religions largely comprise the remaining 3.6 percent (2019-20 est.).

 Economy